ShiyuLiang/odin-pytorch/README.md

 ### Running

-Here is an example code reproducing the results of DenseNet-BC trained on CIFAR-10 where TinyImageNet (crop) is the out-of-distribution datasets, temperature is 1000 and perturbation magnitude is 0.0014.
+Here is an example code reproducing the results of DenseNet-BC trained on CIFAR-10 where TinyImageNet (crop) is the out-of-distribution dataset.
+The temperature is set as 1000, and perturbation magnitude is set as 0.0014.
 In the **root** directory, run

 ```
 cd code